Create Shapes, Lines and Points with Improved Drawings Tool

-Registered Portal users can now save multiple shapes as one file with the improved Drawings tool, accessible via the MyPlanner tab of Marine Planner.
+Registered Portal users can now create and save lines, points and polygons with the improved Drawings tool, accessible via a new quick start button in Marine Planner.

-- Select the MyPlanner tab in Marine Planner and click +NEW next to the Drawings heading.
+- Either click on the New Drawing button in the top right of Marine Planner or select the MyPlanner tab and click +NEW next to the Drawings heading.

-- Click Draw Shape.
+- Click Draw Shape, Draw Line or Draw Point.
 Point the cursor to the spot where you’d like to start your drawing and click on the map.
-Extend the line to the next spot you’d like to use as a boundary and click on the map again.
-Continue clicking spots to create your desired shape and double click when you’ve finished.
+For shapes and lines, extend the line to the next spot you’d like to use as a boundary and click on the map again.
+Continue clicking spots to create your desired shape and double click to place your last point.
 Note that you can pause drawing and zoom in or out as needed to ensure the accuracy and placement you need.

 - Your drawing will now appear on the screen.
-Click Next if you’re satisfied with the shape, Edit Shape if you’d like to make adjustments, or Add Shape if you’d like to create more shapes for your drawing.
-To add shapes, repeat steps 1 and 2.
+Click Next if you’re satisfied with the shape, Edit Drawings if you’d like to make adjustments, or Add Shape/Line/Point if you’d like to add more parts to your drawing.

-- Give your drawing a name and add any notes you’d like to the Description window (optional).
-It’s a good practice to include details like your drawing creation date and brief notes explaining the drawing’s meaning or purpose.
+- Give your drawing a name and add any notes explaining its meaning or purpose to the Description window (optional).
 Click Save when finished.

-To activate your shape(s) in future sessions, click Drawings in MyPlanner for a dropdown list of all of your files.
-You can also edit a drawing at any time by clicking the gear icon to the right of its title.
+To activate your drawing in future sessions, click Drawings in the MyPlanner tab for a dropdown list of all of your files.
+You can edit a drawing at any time by clicking the gear icon to the right of its title.

 Share Your Work